 Alt.
 3,809m/12,493ft Trek 5 hours.

 Alt.
-3820m/12529ft.
+3820 m/12529 ft.
 Trek 6 hours.

-Having gained new energy after two days of rest in Lo Manthang we should feel quite easy on today’s route.
-We return on a different route that we came by, which is a constant mix of slight uphill and downhill sequences through the stunning scenery of Mustang.
-After a couple of hours we reach Loghykar Gumba, a Tibetan monastery that was founded by the Guru Rinpoche around 600 years ago before he crossed the border to Tibet.
+Having gained new energy after two days of rest in Lo Manthang, we should feel quite easy on today’s route.
+We return on a different route than we came by, which is a constant mix of slight uphill and downhill sequences through the stunning scenery of Mustang.
+After a couple of hours, we reach Loghykar Gumba, a Tibetan monastery that was founded by the Guru Rinpoche around 600 years ago, before he crossed the border to Tibet.
 It is therefore older than the still existing monasteries in Tibet.
 Its luscious red color is said to be the blood of the demons defeated by Guru Rinpoche.
-A similar story is told about the red hills around the little settlement Dakmar.
-They have their unique color apparently due to blood shed during fights between locals and invading Tibetans.
-One should take notice of the magnificent view before reaching Dakmar, where we will spend the night in one of the two homestay-like lodges.

 Overnight Hotel.
 Included meals breakfast and lunch.